internetstandards/Internet.nl/documentation/Operational Changes.md

 git checkout master

 # Create a new settings file
-cp internetnl/settings-dist.py internetnl/settings.py
+cp -v internetnl/settings-dist.py internetnl/settings.py

 # You can now either change the defaults in the settings.py file or use the ENV file supplied.
-cp internetnl/internet.nl.dist.env ~/internet.nl.env
+cp -v internetnl/internet.nl.dist.env ~/internet.nl.env

 # Setup the password and such correctly in the env file:
 # The following is setup for dev.internet.nl